pbergman/caserver/README.md

 ```

-then go to `chrome://settings/certificates` and in the tab Authorities you import the
+then go to `chrome://settings/certificates` and in the tab Authorities you can import the
 download certificate.

 ## Nginx